pazcm/physiotherapy-centre/README.md

 4. Try to submit the form with all inputs valid and verify that a thank you message appears.

+- HTML was validated using the Markup Validation Service provided by The World Wide Web Consortium: https://validator.w3.org/
+- CSS was validated using the CSS Validation Service provided by The World Wide Web Consortium: https://jigsaw.w3.org/css-validator/

 #### Deployment
 To put my project up on GitHub and hosted there, I created a repository for it to live in and three branches ('master', 'dev' and 'test').

 The project was developed on 'dev' and 'test' branches and the necessary PRs to 'master' branch were created.

 Finally under my project settings/GitHub Pages, it was set the Source/master branch and published => https://pazcm.github.io/physiotherapy-centre/